Skip to Content

 Journey Duration: 4 hours 30 minutes

-This is the most common way tourists choose to travel since it’s easy, affordable, and convenient!
+This is the most common way tourists travel since it’s easy, affordable, and convenient!
+The tickets cost only USD 26, and you’ll get from Antigua to El Paredon in only 4 hours and 30 minutes!

-The company Atitrans provides one shuttle departure daily, so ensure you save your seats in advance.
+Atitrans provides one shuttle departure daily, so save your seats in advance!

 Atitrans Shared Shuttle Schedule: